Independence equivalence classes of paths: Definitions and Introduction

 \section{Definitions and Introduction}

 Let $G$ be a simple graph with vertex set $V(G)$ and edge set $E(G)$.
-A set of vertices $U\subseteq V(G)$ is said to be independent if no two vertices in $U$ are adjacent.
-The independence number $\alpha(G)$ of $G$ is the cardinality of the largest independent set of $G$.
-The independence polynomial $I(G,x)$ of $G$ is given by $I(G,x) = \sum_{k=0}^{\alpha(G)} i_k(G) x^k$ where $i_k(G)$ is the number of independent subsets of $V(G)$ of cardinality $k$.
-Two graphs $G$ and $H$ are said to be independence equivalent if $I(G,x) = I(H,x)$.
-A graph $G$ is said to be independence unique if $I(G,x) = I(H,x)$ implies that $G\cong H$ ($G$ is isomorphic to $H$).
+A set of vertices $U\subseteq V(G)$ is said to be \emph{independent} if no two vertices in $U$ are adjacent.
+The \emph{independence number} $\alpha(G)$ of $G$ is the cardinality of the largest independent set of $G$.
+The \emph{independence polynomial} $I(G,x)$ of $G$ is given by $I(G,x) = \sum_{k=0}^{\alpha(G)} i_k(G) x^k$ where $i_k(G)$ is the number of independent subsets of $V(G)$ of cardinality $k$.
 A survey of results on independence polynomials can be found in~\cite{levit}.
-The existence of graphs with the same independence polynomial was already noticed very early on by Wingard~\cite{wingard}.